Introducing Bayshore’s Nurse Practitioner (NP) Program

 What health issues can a nurse practitioner treat?

-Primary care NPs provide comprehensive care to patients of all ages.
+Nurse Practitioners have the independent authority to provide comprehensive care beyond those available to Registered Practical Nurses or Registered Nurses.
 They can treat minor illnesses or injury and help patients manage any chronic disease state.
-For example, NPs can see clients with a cough, a fever, abdominal pain, vomiting and/or diarrhea, high blood pressure, asthma, a sore throat, or headaches.
+For example, NPs can see clients with a cough, a fever, abdominal pain, constipation, skin concerns, and cognitive changes.

 Why did you choose to become a nurse practitioner?